 Our drug candidates, including our influenza neuraminidase inhibitors, may not gain the market acceptance required for us to be profitable even after they receive approval for sale by the FDA or foreign regulatory agencies.
-Influenza neuraminidase inhibitors are drugs designed to treat and prevent the flu.
+Influenza neuraminidase inhibitors are drugs designed to stop the spread of the flu virus in the body.
 The degree of market acceptance of any drug candidates that we or our partners develop will depend on a number of factors, including:

-- cost-effectiveness of our drug candidates; - their effectiveness relative to alternative treatment methods, such as the efficacy, cost and ease of use of our flu drug candidate over other products, including vaccines, existing drugs such as amantadine and rimantadine, Hoffmann-La Roche's and Glaxo Wellcome's influenza neuraminidase inhibitors and over-the-counter products;

-- reimbursement policies of government and third-party payors; and - marketing and distribution support for our drug candidates.
+- cost-effectiveness of our drug candidates; - their effectiveness relative to alternative treatment methods, such as the efficacy, cost and ease of use of our flu drug candidate over other products, including vaccines, existing drugs such as amantadine and rimantadine, Hoffmann-La Roche's and Glaxo Wellcome's influenza neuraminidase inhibitors and over-the-counter products; - reimbursement policies of government and third-party payors; and - marketing and distribution support for our drug candidates.